 A Savory Brunch Recipe (That Isn’t Eggs)

 With all the sweets around this time of year, a savory recipe is extra welcome.
 You know I love a good make-ahead breakfast casserole or easy frittata when hosting for the holidays, but not everyone likes or can have eggs, so I set out to create an eggless casserole that’s just as delicious and deserving of a prime spot on the brunch table.
-It’s also a wonderful choice in the spring when planning your Easter brunch recipes.
+It’s also a wonderful choice in the spring when planning your Easter brunch recipes, or in the fall when looking for delicious fall dinner recipes.

 Here’s Why You’ll Love This Ham & Potato Casserole